What is cobimetinib?

-Cobimetinib is a prescription medicine that is used to treat a type of melanoma that has spread to other parts of the body, cannot be removed by surgery and has an abnormal BRAF gene.
-It should not used to treat melanoma in patients with a normal or “wild-type” BRAF gene.
+Cobimetinib is a prescription medicine used to treat melanoma that has spread to other parts of the body, cannot be removed by surgery, and has an abnormal BRAF gene.
+It should not be used to treat melanoma in patients with a normal or wild-type BRAF gene.

-In 2015, the US FDA (Food and Drug Administration) approved cobimetinib (Cotellic™, Genentech Inc. California, United States of America) in combination with vemurafenib (a specific BRAF–kinase inhibitor) for the treatment of melanoma.
+In 2015, the US Food and Drug Administration (FDA) approved cobimetinib (Cotellic™, Genentech Inc. California, USA) in combination with vemurafenib (a specific BRAF–kinase inhibitor) for the treatment of melanoma.

-In the same year, the Committee for Medicinal Products for Human Use (CHMP) at the European Medicines Agency (EMA) issued a positive opinion for marketing authorization for cobimetinib in the European Union.
+In the same year, the Committee for Medicinal Products for Human Use at the European Medicines Agency issued a positive opinion for marketing authorization for cobimetinib in the European Union.

-Cobimetinib has since received approval for marketing in New Zealand (Medsafe NZ 2017) for the treatment of patients with melanoma.
+Cobimetinib has since received approval for marketing in New Zealand through Medsafe in 2017 for the treatment of patients with melanoma.

 FDA approval was based on results from the Phase III CoBRIM study, which showed cobimetinib, when used in combination with vemurafenib, reduced the risk of disease worsening or death by about half in patients with melanoma.

-CoBRIM was an international, randomized, double-blind, placebo-controlled phase III study that evaluated the safety and efficacy of 60 mg of cobimetinib once daily plus 960 mg twice daily of vemurafenib compared to 960 mg of vemurafenib twice daily plus placebo.
-495 patients were involved in the study, all of whom had previously untreated BRAF V600 mutation-positive, unresectable, locally advanced or metastatic melanoma.
+CoBRIM was an international, randomised, double-blind, placebo-controlled Phase III study that evaluated the safety and efficacy of 60 mg of cobimetinib once daily plus 960 mg twice daily of vemurafenib compared to 960 mg of vemurafenib twice daily plus placebo.
+A total of 495 patients were involved in the study, all of whom had previously untreated BRAF V600 mutation-positive, unresectable, locally advanced or metastatic melanoma.